kishandongare/Smart-Grid/README.md

 # 6. Digital Relays
 Digital relays use microprocessors to measure power (currents and voltage) and process this information through their internal logic to control the operation of a circuit breaker.

-# Features of Smart Grid
+# Features of Smart Grid:-
 Smart grid has several positive features that give direct benefit to consumers:

 >> Real time monitoring.